-The important thing is to test your item before you glue it all together.
-Hold the two magnet pieces behind the base and place the needle on the base.
-If the needle clings to the base when you give it a shake, you're all set!Continue to 4 of 5 below.
+The important thing is to test your base before you glue everything together.
+Hold the two magnets behind the base, and see if the needle stays moves.
+If the needle clings to the base when you give it a shake, you're all set!

-Squeeze a small amount onto the back of your needle minder base.
+- Squeeze a small amount onto the back of your needle minder base.

 Let the glue dry for several hours, or even overnight.
-This is important, because if the glue isn't completely cured before you use your new needle minder, you may get glue on your embroidery work or the magnet may pull off.Continue to 5 of 5 below.
+If it hasn't completely cured before you use your new needle minder, you may get glue on your embroidery work, or the magnet may pull off.

-Using Your Needle Minder
+Test Your Needle Minder

+Your needle minder is done!
+No more lost needles as you work!
 It's a good idea to remove your needle minder when you're done stitching for a time.

 Now that you know how to make a needle minder, you can create one for every project in your work-in-process pile.
 And what better way to reduce, reuse, recycle odds and ends than turning them into beautiful needle minders?
 What excellent gifts for all of your stitching friends!